manipulative/manipulative/README.md

-manipulative, 26 yrs old, a student
+manipulative, 27 yrs old, a cognitive neuroscience PhD student in Beijing Normal University

 <!---
 manipulative/manipulative is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.